realtime-framework/RealtimeMessaging-Appcelerator/README.md

-## Realtime Messaging modules for Appcelarator
+## Realtime Messaging modules for Appcelerator

 These modules allows the integration of Realtime Messaging services (aka ORTC) in Appcelerator applications.